adityaShar24/adityaShar24/README.md

 👨🏻‍💻 **About Me:**
 - 🎉 I'm an 19-year-old backend developer, passionate about building robust and scalable systems.
-- 🔭 I'm focused on learning Django and honing my skills in backend development.
+- 🔭 I'm focused on learning python and honing my skills in backend development.
 - 💼 I'm open to collaborating on exciting backend projects and expanding my knowledge.

 🔧 **Tech Stack:**